-The IOPS has attempted to draw lessons from those supervisory authorities which have already applied risk-based supervision to the pension sector.
-All felt that the process was worthwhile, but that if they could go back and start again they would do things differently.
-Suggestions, taken from the IOPS Working Paper No.4 (IOPS 2007) and from Working Paper No. 9 (IOPS 2009),16 to help pension supervisory authorities move towards a RBS approach whilst avoiding some of these pitfalls include:
+When first developing the IOPS RBS Toolkit, the IOPS drew upon lessons from those supervisory authorities which had already applied risk-based supervision to the pension sector.
+All felt that the process was worthwhile, but that if they could go back and start again, they would have done things differently.
+Suggestions and learnings from applying a RBS approach, were initially gathered from the IOPS Working Paper No. 4 (IOPS 2007) and from Working Paper No. 9 (IOPS 2009)19.
+In 2021, the IOPS revisited the learnings from designing, implementing, using and reviewing RBS to further draw out lessons to help pension supervisory authorities move towards, and maintain, a RBS approach whilst avoiding some of these pitfalls.
+A consolidation of all these lessons learned is summarised below: